 - New Pixel Launcher

 The Google Pixel 2 XL launches with Android Oreo.
 That used to be one of the major selling points of Google's devices - you got the latest version of Android first - but with Oreo already updating on the older Pixels, there's less "newness" about these new devices.
-The position still remains, however, that you'll be first on the list for updates to new versions in the future.
+The position still remains, however, that you'll be first on the list for updates to new versions in the future, with the Android 8.1 beta already roll-out.

 There is some newness to get excited about and we do really like the new Pixel Launcher.
 This makes a few tweaks, changing the relationship between the home screen, the Google app and searching, slightly.
 There's now a search bar at the bottom of the home screen and this will give you live search results both for your contacts and Google searches, as well as offering up common apps that you use.